gvwaal/misc-scripts/README.md

 Contains scripts I've created for various purposes.
 All are licensed under the MIT License unless otherwise noted.

 ## dem_fetch.py
-Created to grab a bunch of DEMs from a FTP server
+Created to grab a bunch of DEMs from a FTP server.

 **todo:** Ensure the script saves the zipped geodatabases correctly.
 Add unzipping functionality?